PeterAmdi/RoDS-2026/README.md

 # Reflections on Data Science 2026 exercises

-Exercises will be in 2A20, if we are too many for that room, we will expand to 2A54 (subject to changes).
+Exercises will be in 2A54(subject to changes).
 ***

 ## Week 1: 29/01 [Exercises_01](https://github.com/gazhds/RoDS-2026/tree/main/exercises_01)